gvwilson/thirdbit/src/fiction/cloudherd/index.md

 With a jerky nod,
 Thokmay took the heavy quilted coat and wrapped it around himself.

-"And you," the tiger continued, turning his head to the *tralpa*.
+"And you," the tiger continued, turning his head to the tralpa.
 "Are you injured?"

 "Injured?
-Injured!?" the *tralpa* said indignantly.
+Injured!?" the tralpa said indignantly.
 He had streaks of mud on his cheeks where he had wiped away his frightened tears.
 "I could have *died*!"